Øbjerggaard: Ryberg and Køng Textile Factory

 Ryberg was part of the royal textile mill in Kongens Lyngby back in 1774.
 On 3 January 1776, Ryberg published a report on the economic advantages of promoting local industry in Denmark.
 Later the same year, the crown had pulled out of the textile mill in Kongens Lyngby.
 It was probably at this point that Ryberg had conceived the idea of starting a textile mill on the Øbjerggaard estate.
 Ryberg hired Christian Gottfried Voelker (1746–1819) from Thüringen, who had managed a spinning plant in Husum from 1773 to 1777, as manager of the estate and industrial venture.
 The land was planted with flax.
 A symmetrical complex of half-timbered buildings was constructed around a hexagonal courtyard.
 The buildings included a dairy, barn, stable, brewery and a forge as well as a forester's house situated a little further to the north.
 A house for the inspector (now Gammel Øbjerggaard) was constructed at the other end of a tree-lined avenue.

 In 1781–1783, Ryberg and Voelker constructed two buildings with 14 and eight looms, respectively, adjacent to Gammel Øbjerggaard.
 Ivar Christian Thorning was hired as weaving master at the same time.
 The production of linen started in 1783.
 The factory was an instant success and had to be expanded several times.
 From 1784, it also had to import most of the flax from England and Germany.
 A sister factory was also established in Dragør where part of the canvas production took place.
 A new building with 24 looms was constructed at Gammel Øbjerggaard.

 By 1786, Køng Textile Factory's spinning plants had reached a production of 16,000 pounds while the looms produced 27,660 ells of canvas, drejl and damask (10,000 pounds).
 The factory employed 25 weavers, 9 heglere, 14 spoolers and three other workers as well as 370 spinning women in the area.
-Ryberg had by then invested 20,000 rigsdaler in the factory.
+Ryberg had invested 20,000 rigsdaler in the factory.
 He also received a loan of 40,000 rigsdaler from the state as well as another loan of 30,000 rigsdaler for the construction of a bleaching plant in Vintersbølle east of Vordingborg.
 The factory was the largest supplier of home textiles and linen to the royal court but the products were also exported to the West Indies and America.

-The Øbjerggaard estate was upon Ryberg's death passed to his son Johan Christian Ryberg (1767–1832) in 1804.
+On Ryberg's death in 1804, Øbjerggaard passed to his son Johan Christian Ryberg (1767–1832).